 The Client Bridge deployment includes one or more infrastructure APs.
 After provisioning, the Client AP connects to normal infrastructure services.
 The infrastructure AP is essentially any AP deployed for standard service offering.
 The infrastructure APs communicate with the ExtremeCloud IQ Controller supporting the usual traffic flow.
-The Client Bridge AP roams like a wireless client, supporting background scanning to determine available infrastructure APs, Fast Roaming (11r), and Fast Client Handover to the infrastructure AP.
+The Client Bridge AP roams like a wireless client, supporting background scanning to determine available infrastructure APs.
 The Client Bridge AP associates on the infrastructure AP SSID (using network credentials) establishing a Client Bridge link with the infrastructure.
-Manage the Client Bridge AP and its end-system clients from ExtremeCloud IQ Controller.
-Client statistics that are tunneled through the Client Bridge are visible from the ExtremeCloud IQ Controller Dashboard.